Yujin-Chen/Yujin-Chen.github.io/essays/SmartQuestion.md

 ## Example of Smart Question

-Another post on StackOverFlow with head, *Error after chaning app's compileSdkVersion and targetSdkVersion*.
+Another post on StackOverFlow with head, *Error after changing app's compileSdkVersion and targetSdkVersion*.
 The header has specified the problem.
 Then in the post developer specified that it worked till he changed *compileSdkVersion 34* and *targetSdkVersion 34*.
 Also include the symptom(error message: Execution failed for task ':app:processDebugResources' ....) instead of talking about its guesses on what caused the problem.

 The developer has put in lots of work to solve the problem.
 He/she has tried 7 ways to solve the problem like invalid Caches/Restart, changing the version of buildTools, and more.
 From this, I can tell the effort that the developer has put in before asking for help.
 So I would consider this as a good example of a smart question.